Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 <?php get_template_part('template-parts/footer-menus-widgets'); ?>

-Now, when you click View menu at the project admin page, the new single-mms_project_cpt.php will be used.
+Now, when you click the View menu at the project admin page, the new single-mms_project_cpt.php will be used.
 The result is below.

 Create our archive projects page

-Add the code below into the archive-mms_project_cpt.php.
+Add the code below to the archive-mms_project_cpt.php.

 <?php